danilojr-delacruz/danilojr-delacruz.github.io/_posts/2023-12-30-Forward-and-Reverse-Mode-Differentiation.md

 ### Numerical Stability
 This discrepancy in computational cost is closely related to the common trick used in Numerical Linear Algebra where $ABx$ is evaluated as $A(Bx)$ as opposed to $(AB)x$.

 The other reason this is beneficial, is because Matrix-Matrix multiplication is not numerically (backward) stable whereas Matrix-Vector Multiplication is.
-See [Section 7.6 Oxford Maths C6.1 Numerical Linear Algebra Notes (2023-2024)](https://courses.maths.ox.ac.uk/course/view.php?id=5024#section-1).
+See {% cite ox_c61_nla -L chapter -l 7.6 %}.
 This means that a naive implementation of Forward Mode would be unstable.

-The stability of matrix multiplication can be improved for a slight increase in computational complexity, see [Fast linear algebra is stable - James Demel, Ioana Dumitriu, Olga Holtz (2007)](https://arxiv.org/abs/math/0612264).
+The stability of matrix multiplication can be improved for a slight increase in computational complexity, see {% cite demmelFastLinearAlgebra2007 %}.
 Despite, the paper claiming these algorithms are parallelisable, it is unlikely to have an implementation with minimised constant factors due to its age.
 In particular this means, the increase in computing time would be exacerbated by a difference in software.

 These two reasons demonstrate why Backward Mode is appealing.
 However the next section, demonstrates its major caveat.